snowch/ibm-analytics-engine-python/DEVELOPING.md

+### DEVELOPMENT ENVIRONMENT

+I use [Jupyterlab](https://jupyterlab.readthedocs.io/en/stable/) for development.

+See [Development](./Development.ipynb) for an example development notebook.

 ### COVERAGE

-Aim for 100% coverage to ensure library will work with all specified python versions.
+Aim for 100% test coverage to ensure library will work with all specified python versions.

 ### FORMATTING